-Fiona Shaw is an award-winning copywriter and publisher, and director of Wordscapes.
-She creates our web content, writes our blogs and Wordscapes publishes our resource material.
-Fiona specialises in SEO-based copy for web and tourism marketing, has published a string of books and is the chair of Open Culture.
+Fiona Shaw is an award-winning copywriter and publisher, and director of Wordscape.
+She creates our web content, writes our blogs and Wordscape publishes our resource material.
+Fiona specialises in clear, incisive storytelling for purpose-led businesses.
+She is on the boards of Baltic Triangle CIC and Kitty’s Launderette.

 Sue McGavin is a founder and CEO at Citizen Engagement CIC, specialising in supporting organisations to make positive differences in their lives, communities and businesses.

 Sue brings 30 years’ experience to share with Appreciating People: in housing, regeneration and the voluntary sector.
 She has held a senior position at Supporting People for 12 years, commissioning and managing neighbourhoods for a large West Midlands metropolitan local authority, as well as spending five years working with inner city housing.
 Some of Sue’s specialties include practical strengths-based development, community engagement, action research, asset transfer, social enterprise and creative collaboration.